Impact

 Risk and Exploitability

 The attack vector is most likely a crafted HTML page served from a malicious or compromised site, which an attacker can host locally or through social engineering.
-Even though the EPSS score is not available and the vulnerability is not listed in CISA KEV, the CVSS score of 8.3 indicates high severity, and the ability to escape the sandbox makes exploitation a serious risk.
+The EPSS score of 0.00068 indicates a very low probability of exploitation, and the vulnerability is not listed in CISA KEV, but the CVSS score of 8.3 indicates high severity, and the ability to escape the sandbox makes exploitation a serious risk.
 Successful exploitation would grant the attacker full control over the victim’s machine, bypassing Chrome’s sandbox restrictions.

 OpenCVE Enrichment